-It is a sufficient defence if you satisfy the court you had a reasonable excuse for conducting yourself in the manner alleged.
+It is a defence for Offensive conduct if you satisfy the court you had a reasonable excuse for conducting yourself in the manner alleged.

-Our solicitors are experts at obtaining the best outcome possible for offensive conduct offences.
-For these offences, a good lawyer can be the difference between a conviction or clean record and freedom or gaol.
-To read more about AC Law Group, click here.
+Our criminal lawyers are experts at obtaining the best outcome possible for Offensive conduct offences.
+For these offences, a good lawyer can be the difference between a conviction and no criminal record and freedom or jail.
+To read more about Australian Criminal Law Group, click here.

-To discuss your offensive conduct charge, call AC Law Group at our Sydney, Parramatta, Blacktown and Redfern offices or make a website inquiry today.
+To discuss your Offensive conduct charge, call Australian Criminal Law Group at our Sydney, Parramatta, and Blacktown offices or make a website inquiry today.

 AC Law Group represented a young man charged with offensive conduct following an argument at a poker night in an RSL.
 At the time, he had become involved in some push and shove, made threats and used profanity.
 Our solicitor argued that there had been significant provocation, including racial abuse, and that in addition our client had shown remorse by shaking the hand of the other person involved in the altercation and walking away.
 It was submitted that even though the defence was made out, the police appeared overzealous in charging.
 The Magistrate agreed with the submissions and dismissed the charge pursuant to section 10, meaning our client had no criminal record.